antarctica/scar-add-metadata-toolbox/README.md

 These components map to components 2, 4 and 6 in the draft ADD data workflow ([#139 (internal)](https://gitlab.data.bas.ac.uk/MAGIC/add/issues/139)).

-At a high level, the *metadata editor* and *data catalogue* components are both clients of the *metdata repositories*.
+In the client/server model, the *metadata editor* acts as a client of the *metadata repositories* and *data catalogue* components, that act as servers.

-Components communicate using CSW (including the transactional profile) with records encoded using ISO 19139.
+In terms of application state, the *metadata editor* and *data catalogue* components  act as clients of the *metdata repositories*, which act as servers using CSW (including the transactional profile) and records encoded using ISO 19139.

 All of the *unpublished repository*, and the transactional parts of the *published repository*, are authenticated using OAuth (currently using Azure Active Directory).
 Access control is used to restrict access to draft/in-progress records